monadicsystems/okapi/docs/index.md

 On the flip side, a server implemented with Matchpoints will be more concise than a server implemented with Endpoints.

-## Getting Started

-1. Use the command `stack new <project-name>` to create a new Haskell project
-2. Add the `okapi` library to your project's dependencies

 ## Endpoint